What is Microdermabrasion?

 The depth of exfoliation is controlled by the strength of the vacuum and crystal flow, which is determined by the practitioner.
 He or she makes two passes over your skin, sometimes a third if your skin is thick enough or if there is an area that needs special attention, like a scar or brown spot.

 Crystal microdermabrasion can be uncomfortable, especially around the sensitive tissue of the mouth and nose, but it should not be painful.
 The practitioner should be checking in with you about your comfort level during the treatment.
 The practitioner has to wear gloves, a mask, and eye protection, this process also leaves traces of the crystal on your face, which might be red afterward.
 Your eyes should also be protected.

-I DO NOT use the crystal microdermabrasion device.
+I DO NOT use the uncomfortable crystal microdermabrasion device.
 I use the new technology diamond-tip microdermabrasion device and process.
 It uses the same vacuum technology as crystal microdermabrasion using a hand-held wand, but there aren't any crystals moving through the tip and onto your skin.
 The diamond tip itself exfoliates the skin and the vacuum whisks the dead surface skin cells away.
 There are many different tips with various grades of roughness and I will choose the correct one for your skin type and condition.

 I will also check with you on your comfort level during the treatment.
 It shouldn't hurt at all, you may just feel the pressure of the diamond tip/wand.